NethServer/ns8-core/README.md

 - The unix user account has session lingering enabled: it automatically starts a persistent Systemd user manager instance.

+- A module is installed by the core `node-agent` service, when it receives a "module.init" event.
+  The next sections show some examples of the Redis HSET/PUB commands that signal that event.

-- Each module provides a bunch of event handlers and Systemd unit definitions.
+- A module provides a bunch of event handlers and Systemd unit definitions.
   An event is handled by one or more *action* scripts, stored under `$HOME/.config/module-events`.
   The local Sysadmin can extend and/or override them by putting their action scripts under `$HOME/module-events`.
   Module-local systemd units are installed under `$HOME/.config/systemd/user`.
 System-wide units are installed under `/etc/systemd/user`.

-- The module must provide a `module.init` event implementation that installs and configures the Podman containers.
+- A module must provides a `module.init` event implementation that installs and configures the Podman containers.
 Installed services must be enabled to start on boot.

 - The `module-agent.service` Systemd unit executes the event handlers.
 The agent daemon runs in the Python virtual